History of Chinese Knots, Types, and Their Meanings

 Image from www.fusionknots.com

-Widely believed as the oldest Chinese knot in existence, and the pattern resembles interwoven coins that symbolize the cycle of life.
-Often used as a starting form for other knot shapes a.
+Widely believed to be the oldest Chinese knot in existence, and the pattern resembles interwoven coins that symbolize the cycle of life.
+Often used as a starting form for other knot shapes.

 5. Double connection knot